-According to the great 16th century Kabbalistic master known as the Arizal, no one has ever or will ever come into this world with the exact same mission as yours.
+According to the great 16th century Kabalistic master known as the Arizal, no one has ever or will ever come into this world with the exact same mission as yours.
 The light you are meant to shine into the world is yours alone, as individual as your fingerprint, as personal as your voiceprint.

-Your mission can be interpersonal, such as counselling couples with troubled marriages, or scholarly, such as researching ancient Chinese culture, or an expression of your talent, such as painting landscapes or playing the violin.
+Your mission can be interpersonal, such as counseling couples with troubled marriages, or scholarly, such as researching ancient Chinese culture, or an expression of your talent, such as painting landscapes or playing the violin.
 It can be concrete, such as establishing a home for Alzheimer’s patients, or abstract, such as manifesting in the world the Divine attribute of truth or patience.
 It can be on a large scale, such as inaugurating the recycling system in your city, or on a small scale, such as caring for your handicapped child with joy.
 You may have two, or at most, three different missions, which can be consecutive (after finishing one job you start another) or simultaneous.
-Yet, even if there are 500 marriage counsellors in your city, your particular approach and way of helping people is unique.
+Yet, even if there are 500 marriage counselors in your city, your particular approach and way of helping people is unique.
 Not one of us can be replaced—ever.